-One of the biggest reasons companies don't change prices regularly is that they're afraid of offending existing customers.
+One of the biggest reasons companies don't change prices regularly is that they're afraid that raising prices will offend their existing customers.
 What if you raise prices and all your customers leave?
 As long as you're using value-based pricing and checking in with existing customers as part of the feedback process, your new prices are likely to still be something your customers are willing to pay.
-Still, there are steps you can take to soften the impact of any prices changes.
+Still, there are steps you can take to soften the impact of any pricing changes.

 Offer legacy pricing to your early adopters — Legacy pricing means that customers are guaranteed the price will not increase for the same product.
 This is typically offered to customers that may be more sensitive to a price increase.

 Offer VIP discounts based on customer segment — An alternative to legacy pricing is to offer transition discounts to certain customer segments.
-The discounts would apply for a number of months after the price change, and then expire.
+Discounting would apply for a number of months after the price change, and then expire.
 The conditions and timing of the discounts must be clearly communicated.
 Promotional pricing helps customers feel rewarded for their loyalty.

 Set timeline expectations with customers for price changes — Changing your prices should be something that you do regularly but appropriately.
-The change could come automatically after a given number of months, or it could come as new features are rolled out.
+The pricing change could come automatically after a given number of months, or it could come as new features are rolled out.
 Whatever the schedule, clearly setting those expectations will help eliminate shock and pushback from customers.